 That’s a measly 2% return (4% if trading on margin) and commissions haven’t been factored in yet!
 However, CFD traders buy their investment on 5% margin.
 Instead of $9,491, only $474.55 is needed to get that $206 gain.
 That’s a 43% gain (give or take the cost of the spread) and no commission is due.

 Opportunities like these make it easy to see why CFDs are popular, but leverage works both ways and inexperienced traders could easily lose more than they deposit.

 CFDs are legal to trade in most of Europe, as well as Canada, Australia, Israel, Japan, Turkey, Russia, Singapore, Chile and South Africa.
 CFDs are not legal to trade in the United States, India, Brazil, Belgium and Hong Kong.

 CFDs have a few advantages over the financial products offered by traditional online brokerages:

-- There are low (or no) commissions.
-The spread is usually the only “fee” when making a CFD trade.
-Even if the CFD brokerage charges commission, it is far lower than commissions offered by traditional brokerages.
+- There are low (or no) commissions: The spread is usually the only “fee” when making a CFD trade.
+Even if the CFD brokerage charges a commission, it is far lower than commissions offered by traditional brokerages.

-- There are no day trading limits.
-In the United States, active traders who buy and sell the same stock in the same day can only make three such trades before being labeled as a pattern day trader.
+- There are no day trading limits: In the United States, active traders who buy and sell the same stock on the same day can only make three such trades before being labeled as a pattern-day trader.
 To get around this rule, a trader must have $25,000 in his account.
-No such rules exist on the CFD market.
+No such rules exist in the CFD market.

 CFDs have a number of benefits over traditional stocks, but leverage of this magnitude isn’t for everyone.
 The CFD market is highly volatile and unregulated, so inexperienced traders could lose more than their initial investment if they aren’t careful.